2025 Solar Incentives Guide for Lebanon, MO - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lebanon solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Your local Lebanon solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 Some solar incentives may be provided by state and local governments.
 Similar to federal incentives, these might include rebates, tax credits and more.
 Incentives might be given by your county or municipality, or by the state of Missouri.
-Certain incentives might only be available for a limited time, while others are ongoing.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Lebanon